kmonsoor/Bangladeshi-StackOverflow-rockers/README.md

 # Bangladeshi StackOverflow rockers
 The top 100 StackOverflow rockstars from Bangladesh.

-### Scoring procedure
+### Scoring

-The initial list and sorting is taken from StackExchange public dataset by filtering location by 'Bangladesh'.
+The initial list of reputations and sorting is taken from StackExchange public dataset by filtering location by 'Bangladesh'.
 So, whose SO profile missing his/her location info is missing from this list.

+However, that primary score/sorting has been preserved in this final presented list.

-## The list
+## The Honor Roll

 | SO profile                                                          | StackExchange Flair                                        | Github                  | Website                                            | contact   |
 |:--------------------------------------------------------------------|:-----------------------------------------------------------|:------------------------|:---------------------------------------------------|:----------|